 9. . . . have established a successful Negotiation Process

 Every media buyer will tell you they negotiate the best pricing to which Capstone Media responds, “Yes.
 Every media buyer should negotiate the best pricing.
 Or they need to find another occupation!”
 But excellent negotiation isn’t just about the pricing.
 It’s about placement.

 Don’t be fooled by promises of the “best rates” or even “more spots for the dollar.”
 Getting a great rate on a :30 TV spot that runs when your prospective customer isn’t watching means nothing.
 Those Broadcast ROS spots that your buyer can negotiate for pennies on the dollar are worth exactly that – pennies.
 This same principle also applies to online advertising.
-Millions of online impressions or pageviews mean nothing if they don’t reach your prospect and generate the response you are looking for.
+Millions of online impressions mean nothing if they don’t reach your prospect and generate the response you are looking for.